AnggaR96s/Reforestation/README.md

-## What do you call a fat psychic?
-A four-chin teller.
+## A steak pun is a rare medium well done.